Cheapest Dates to Visit Disney World in 2026

 In general, Friday and Saturday will be the most expensive days of the week to visit Walt Disney World, with Thursday and Sunday costing less–but still more than Monday through Wednesday nights.

-As for the most expensive dates to visit, we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 15-31, 2023 and December 13-31, 2024.
-(January 1, 2024 and 2025 is also extremely elevated–prices drop like a rock the following night.)
+As for the most expensive dates to visit, we can say with almost complete confidence that the most expensive dates to visit Walt Disney World are December 11th 31st.
+(January 1st is also extremely elevated–prices drop like a rock the following night.)

 If you want more specificity in the least & most expensive dates to visit and the best & worst dates to visit, it can be useful to consult our Walt Disney World Crowd Calendar.
 Look for the least busy dates, you’ll also generally find the cheapest dates.

-Ultimately, that should answer some questions about when it’s cheapest to visit Walt Disney World in 2023-2024…and perhaps raise even more.
-Basically, the least expensive dates on paper as of right now are mid-January through mid-February and mid-August through September, followed by late April to late May, then October through early December–all minus long holiday weekends and the full weeks leading up to major holidays.
+Ultimately, that should answer some questions about when it’s cheapest to visit Walt Disney World…and perhaps raise even more.
+Basically, the least expensive dates on paper as of right now are January through early February and mid-August through September, followed by late April to late May, then October through early December–all minus long holiday weekends and the full weeks leading up to major holidays.

-Against that backdrop and with that bias, if forced to choose dates to visit Walt Disney World in the next two years–for a range of reasons both qualitative and quantitative–I would not pick the winter months.
+Against that backdrop and with that bias, if forced to choose dates to visit Walt Disney World in the next two years–for a range of reasons both qualitative and quantitative–I would consider the winter months.
 Though great from a weather perspective and for EPCOT Festival of the Arts, winter is no longer the sleepy off-season it once was.
+So you really need to determine how much crowds matter to you.

-Instead, I would look to September.
-Even though the weather is far less desirable in the early fall off-season, September is reliably the best month for crowds and deals at Walt Disney World.
+If primarily concerned with crowds and not weather, I would look to late August through mid-September.
+Even though the weather is far less desirable in the early fall off-season, this is reliably the best stretch for crowds and deals at Walt Disney World.
 It’s also a great time of year with Halloween, EPCOT’s Food & Wine Festival, and more.
+The big caveat here is that you need to be able to bear the heat and humidity if you choose these dates.

 Late November and early December are “objectively inferior” to September, but the reality is that humans don’t take vacations in a Microsoft Excel spreadsheet.
 That’s the better week on balance.
 It typically offers superior weather (far lower likelihood of high heat & humidity…or hurricanes!), seasonal events, and more.
 It’ll be slightly more crowded and expensive, but that’s a worthwhile tradeoff in our view.

 Everything has a cost, whether in dollars or otherwise, and you could argue that the non-monetary costs of visiting in September are higher than in the lull between holidays.
-For other dates we love to visit (and ones we dislike), see our Best & Worst Weeks to Visit Walt Disney World in 2023, 2024 and 2025.
+For other dates we love to visit (and ones we dislike), see our Best & Worst Weeks to Visit Walt Disney World in 2026 & 2027.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!